OrdnanceSurvey/os-data-hub-api-tutorials/web-development/scroll-story/README.md

 The story will follow an October ascent of Ben Nevis, Great Britain's tallest mountain.

+<p><iframe style="width:100%;height:400px;max-width:1200px;border:1px solid #f5f5f5;" src="/public/os-data-hub-tutorials/dist/web-development/scroll-story"></iframe></p>

-### HTML & CSS
+## HTML & CSS

 The HTML and CSS for this tutorial is quite lightweight.
-In [`index.html`](./index.html), we load the Mapbox GL JS stylsheets and JavaScript library, along with [Scrollama](https://github.com/russellgoldenberg/scrollama) for detecting scroll events.
+In [`index.html`](https://github.com/johnx25bd/os-data-hub-api-tutorials/blob/master/web-development/scroll-story/code/index.html), we load the Mapbox GL JS stylsheets and JavaScript library, along with [Scrollama](https://github.com/russellgoldenberg/scrollama) for detecting scroll events.
 We also load a local `style.css` stylesheet with a few styling rules.

 In the document `<body>`, we create two `<div>`s: `#map` and `#story`.
 We then load an execute scripts: `js/config.js` and `js/tutorial.js`.
 (We also create a few helper functions and variables in `js/helpers.js`) It is inside these JavaScipt files that the story content is written, the map is created, and the scroll story is set up.

-### `config.js`
+## `config.js`

 In the config file, a single global variable is declared: `config`.
 The assigned object literal has a number of properties that are accessed by the JavaScript code executed in `tutorial.js`.
 These include the story `title`, `subtitle`, and a `chapters` array, which will be displayed in `<div>` elements on the page.